-The Company is engaged in various transactions with entities affiliated with trusts for the respective benefit of Maurice Marciano, Paul Marciano and Armand Marciano (the "Marciano Trusts") and the other Principal Stockholders.
+The Company is engaged in various transactions with entities affiliated with the Principal Stockholders.
 The Company believes that each of the transactions discussed below was entered into on terms no less favorable to the Company than could have been obtained from an unaffiliated third party.